stroiman/fspec/Readme.markdown

 ### General setup/teardown code ###

-The functions _before_/_after_ can be used to hold general setup/teardown code.
+The functions _before_ and _after_ can be used to hold general setup/teardown code.

 ```fsharp
 let specs =